MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-tutorial.md

 ### Step 4: Create a City object

 Now it's time to create an object of your own.
-In this section, you'll create a *City" object that tracks the status of package deliveries at the level of Cities, rather than individual packages.
+In this section, you'll create a *City* object that tracks the status of package deliveries at the level of Cities, rather than individual packages.

-1. Return to Data Mode
+1. Return to data mode.
-2. Select the *Package In Transit* stream
+2. Select the *Package In Transit* stream.
-3. Select *Assign your data* in the ribbon
+3. Select *Assign your data* in the ribbon.
-4. Name your new object *City* and choose *City* as the ID column
+4. Name your new object *City* and choose *City* as the ID column.
 5. Select **continue**.

 ### Step 5: Create a trigger on the City object

 Now you'll create a trigger that alerts you if the average time in transit, for any city, exceeds a target.

-1. Go to Design Mode and select your new *City* object.
+1. Go to design mode and select your new *City* object.
 Select *New trigger* then name it *Average transit time above target*.
 After this step, your City object will look like this:

     :::image type="content" source="media/data-activator-tutorial/data-activator-tutorial-02.png" alt-text="Average transit time trigger for data activator tutorial.":::